WindWakerLink/Calendar/README.md

 By the way, there's nothing rn on the events files and storage files (that's for later versions of the project) :)

-Oh, and also don't judgme if the code is trash.
+Oh, and also don't judge me if the code is trash.
 I'm trying my hardest to make the code as good as possible